Mordechai Schwarcz

-Mordechai Schwarcz (מרדכי שוורץ; December 16, 1914 - August 16, 1938) was a Czechoslovakia-born Jewish police officer in Mandatory Palestine, who was executed for the murder of a fellow Arab police officer.
-The background to the incident was the 1936–1939 Arab revolt in Palestine and the debate in the Yishuv regarding the proper reaction and in particular the policy of Havlagah, or restraint taken by the Haganah.
+Mordechai Schwarcz (מרדכי שוורץ; December 16, 1914 – August 16, 1938), usually spelt Schwartz, was a Czechoslovakia-born Jewish police officer in Mandatory Palestine, who was tried, convicted, and executed for the murder of a fellow police officer who was an Arab.
+Schwarcz was the only Jew to be executed by British Mandate authorities for the murder of a Palestinian.

 Biography

 Schwarcz was born in Komárno, then in the Austro-Hungarian Empire, to a Jewish family, one of 14 children.
-He made aliyah in 1933.
+Over the objections of his parents he made aliyah in 1933.
 He joined the Palestine Police Force, and like most Jewish police officers, also joined the Haganah.